 People can be unaware of what is harmful and what isn’t.
-When we are at home we can indulge ourselves in something junky.
-That said, it doesn’t work that way when we are abroad.
-It is important to have enough willpower to avoid some tempting food because the consequences might be crucial.
+When we are at home we may feel safer eating certain foods that carry inherent risk.
+That said, it doesn’t always work that way when we are abroad.
+It is important to have enough willpower to avoid some tempting food because the consequences might ruin your trip.

 While traveling you’d best pass up on some meals.
 Eat healthy while traveling abroad and your body will appreciate that.

-- Raw meat and seafood.
-Once you consume raw meat and seafood you expose yourself to danger to your gut.
-According to the Centers for Disease Control, any raw cut of meat or seafood, even if it has been “cooked” with citrus juice or vinegar, is always to be avoided on your travels (4).
+- Raw or undercooked meat and seafood.
+Raw or undercooked meat and seafood can provoke danger to your gut and ruin your trip with food poisoning.
+According to the Centers for Disease Control, it is recommended to avoid any raw cut of meat or seafood during travels, even if it has been “cooked” with citrus juice or vinegar (4).

 - Apples.
-Yeah, apples are healthy but you’d better avoid them while traveling because there is a lot of bacteria on the apple skin.
-You’re not gonna get poisoned like a Snow White but you still can have stomach problems.
-So, if you crave an apple, please rinse it carefully.
+Yeah, apples are healthy but you may want to avoid them while traveling because there is a lot of bacteria on the apple skin.
+You’re not gonna get poisoned like Snow White but you still can have stomach problems.
+So, if you crave an apple, please peel it or rinse it carefully.

 - Unpasteurized dairy products.
 According to the Food and Drug Administration, these products may contain diseases like Salmonella, E. coli, and Listeria, all of which can be life-threatening (4).